luuuc/sense/README.md

 ### Where Sense doesn't help

 Sense is structural understanding, not a general search engine.
 For tasks that are fundamentally text-grep (find a log message, locate a string literal), plain grep is the right tool and Sense adds nothing.
-Search text fallback (ripgrep) bridges some of this gap, but it's a fallback — not a replacement.
+Search text fallback (ripgrep) bridges some of this gap, but it's a fallback, not a replacement.

 ## Install